leeni/leeni/cmdline_course.md

 $ sudo <command>                        #execute command as super user
 $ ssh <server>                          #creating a connection to a remote server
 ```
 > **My learning experience:** This week was still mostly familiar to me.
 The most challenging was to learn how to use the permissions since the syntax is not them most intuitive.
+It was also a good refresher to watch all the videos about the file system in UNIX and compare it to Windows.
 > This week's XKCD comic explained how SUDO works.
 >
 > ![XKCD-Comic about SUDO](https://imgs.xkcd.com/comics/sandwich.png)